Rosyahirah/Google-Data-Analytics-Case-Study/README.md

 # Analyze

-After cleaning the data, I decided to use SQL instead of staying in Excel to analyze it (although I did go back a few times for visualizations).
+After cleaning the data, I decided to use SQL to analyze the data.

+FitBit Fitness Tracker Data is uploaded into BigQuery under the project bellabeat-388609

+The following clean data sets are uploaded:

+dailyActivity_merged (dailyactive)
+dailyActivity_merged_Weekday
+sleepDay_merged (Sleepday)
+heartrate_seconds_merged
+hourlyCalroie_merged
+hourlyIntensity_merged
+hourlySteps_merged
+weightLogInfo_merged

 I am using Biguery for data analyses which is called Bigquery Sandbox and each files are uploaded each file one by one.